Putzmitt3l/tic-tac-node/README.md

 * When move is finished emits ``botmovemade`` event that is handled by the player class(Delegates the new filledCell to the Game class which updates the state).

+## Small Disclaimer about the AI

+* The Euristic function used for the board evalutaion is a naive one.
+Quite possibly there's a better one.
+* Bot only gets to look 3 moves ahead and thus doesn't always make the best decision due to the short predictions.
+* The State Tree is always generated from [top,left] to [bottom,right], and that can be used for devising a counter strategy.

 ## Start-up